CyDragon80/node-xml-csharp-cereal/README.md

 });
 ```
 ### Setting Up Your Classes
 In order to serialize or deserialize your classes, this library needs a XmlTemplate for each class describing the properties to include.
-This can be done by defining a static GetXmlTemplate() on the class itself, or via some external means like a separate function.
+This can be done by defining a static getXmlTemplate() on the class itself, or via some external means like a separate function.
 ```javascript
 class MyClass1
 {